learn-co-curriculum/dsc-working-with-known-json-schemas-lab/README.md

 data = json.load(f)
 ```

-## Loading the Data File
+## Loading Specific Data

-Start by importing the json file.
-The sample response from the api is stored in a file **ny_times_movies.json**
+Create a DataFrame of the major data container within the json file, listed under the 'results' heading in the schema above.

 ```python